RPIP-73: rETH Protection From Underperforming Nodes Source

 • The protocol SHALL allow anyone to defeat a proposed exit by proving that for one epoch in the challenge, the previous_epoch_participation in the Beacon State shows a timely target attestation.
 The person defeating the challenge SHALL be awarded the performance_challenge_bond.

-• If a proposed exit is not defeated within performance_challenge_period, the protocol SHALL allow anyone to add the validator as “requested to exit” as defined by RPIP-<TODO: Add RPIP number>.
+• If a proposed exit is not defeated within performance_challenge_period, the protocol SHALL allow anyone to add the validator as “requested to exit” as defined by RPIP-80.

 Rationale